-The Bank identifies key drivers of credit risk and credit losses for each portfolio of financial instruments and, using an analysis of historical data, has estimated relationships between macro-economic variables and credit risk and credit losses.
-The economic scenarios used as of March 31, 2018 included GDP growth and oil prices.
+The Bank identifies key drivers of credit risk and credit losses for each portfolio of financial instruments and, using an analysis of historical data, has estimated relationships between macro-economic variables and credit risk and other credit losses.
+The economic scenarios used as of June 30, 2018 included GDP growth and oil prices.